 [Soul food continuing from the Boshin War] Experience the pinnacle of red meat with our special 'mustard miso.'
 Aizu's pride, 'Aizu Basashi'

-On the journey to savor the exquisite marbled wagyu from Yonezawa, there is another must-try meat that is a 'double jewel.'
+On a journey savoring the exquisite marbled wagyu of Yonezawa, there is another meat 'pair' that you absolutely must try.
 That is the soul food 'Aizu Basashi,' deeply connected to the history of the Aizu region in Fukushima.
-This place has a profound heritage and unique way of enjoying horse meat that sets it apart from other horse meat cultures.
+It has profound roots and unique ways of eating that set it apart from other horse meat cultures.

 ■ Born from the scars of the Boshin War: 'Source of life protein'